 Potatoes

-Did you know that pesticides can be found in almost all Swedish waters?
+Did you know that pesticides are found in almost all Swedish waterways?
 Yes, even in the rain that falls on us.
-By choosing organic, fewer toxins spread in our environment.
-Potatoes are one of the crops most heavily sprayed with pesticides in Sweden.
-A real villain is the King Edward variety – a king that should be dethroned!
-Source: The Swedish Society for Nature Conservation
+By choosing organic, fewer toxins are spread in our nature.
+Potatoes are one of the crops that are sprayed the most in Sweden.
+A real villain is King Edward – a king who should be dethroned!